 Crisis Pregnancy Centers (CPCs) and Pregnancy Outcomes: Researchers found that in order to ensure pregnant people have access to unbiased information, health care providers and practitioners should seek innovative ways to reach those seeking information on their pregnancy options, including online outreach methods.
 Additionally, it should be confirmed that pregnant people who visit CPCs are having their needs met, are being provided with unbiased resources, and that they are not being misled on the care available to them.
 Download our infographic summarizing these results.

-A forthcoming paper will explore prevalence of attempted self-managed abortion, and how it demonstrates the need for innovative methods to reduce barriers to abortion care and expand equitable access, including increasing the number and types of clinicians who can provide abortion, allowing pharmacy access to abortion pills, and approving telehealth models of abortion care.
+Barriers to Abortion Care and Attempted Self-managed Abortion: The latest paper explores prevalence of attempted self-managed abortion, and how it demonstrates the need for innovative methods to reduce barriers to abortion care and expand equitable access, including increasing the number and types of clinicians who can provide abortion, allowing pharmacy access to abortion pills, and approving telehealth models of abortion care.
 By decreasing strict FDA regulations on abortion pills (mifepristone) and repealing the ban on telemedicine abortions effective in 19 states, barriers to abortion care can be reduced and pregnant people can be granted more control over abortion options.
+Download our infographic summarizing these results.

 The Google Ads Abortion Access Study would not have been possible without the research team and their collaborators, which include Alice F. Cartwright, Katherine Tumlinson, Iris J Jovel, Kevin D McCuaig, Ashley A McCook, and Ariana H Bennett.